-9.2 Marathon type obstacles - width of the gates - shown in Table 2 above.
+- 9.1(a) The arena for the Marathon phase will be up to 70m x 30m. - 9.2 Marathon type obstacles width of the gates shown in Table 2 above.

 For this purpose, in designing a course, it is permissible to set the width of the MO's using the largest width to be driven during the day's competition, i.e., if there are horse pairs, pony pairs and pony singles competing on the day, it is permissible to set the width for the entire day at the MO's for horse pairs.